MicrosoftDocs/azure-dev-docs/java/java-getting-started-with-logzio-on-azure.md

 ## Send Azure services data to Logz.io

-Next you'll learn how to send logs from your Azure resources to Logz.io.
+Next you'll learn how to send logs and metrics from your Azure resources to Logz.io.

 ### Deploy the template